CUBRID/cubrid-testtools/doc/cci_guide.md

 ![verified test cases](./cci_image/failure_list_verified.png)

 3. How to verify the failure
-please find reason of this case executed failed, you can refer to [failure detail page](#check-failure-detail) or reproduce it again.
+Please find reason of this case executed failed, you can refer to [failure detail page](#check-failure-detail) or reproduce it again.
 click `verify`->select `revise required/test case/environment/bugs/unknown` type -> fill in `Reason content`, `New issues` or `Revise required issues`.
 `New issues` : It is link to a jira issue which reported by this case
 `Revise required issues`: It is link to a jira issue which lead to change in test case and answer